 Students wishing to pursue graduate work in linguistics should carefully read the Doctoral Degree Requirements section of this catalog and the detailed degree requirements available from the department office.

 Applicants should hold a recognized baccalaureate degree.
 They should have considerable knowledge of a language other than their native language.
 This knowledge may have been gained by formal study or by use of the language in a country, community or institution where it is the usual means of communication.
 The department may require formal study of a foreign language by graduate students whose proficiency in this area is less than the equivalent of the college junior level.
-GRE scores are required from United States residents; scores are also required from native speakers of English who wish to be considered for fellowship aid.
-TOEFL scores are normally required from foreign applicants.
+GRE scores are optional.
+TOEFL or IELTS scores are normally required from foreign applicants.

-To be admitted to the PhD program, students must have completed coursework equivalent to:
+To be admitted to the PhD program, students must have completed coursework equivalent to 4 of the following:

 All PhD students must demonstrate the ability to read linguistic literature in a language other than English.

-As a PhD preliminary examination, students submit a data-based research paper at the beginning of the second year in the PhD program.
+As a PhD preliminary examination, students submit a data-based research paper early in the second year in the PhD program.

 The university comprehensive examination requirement is completed in two steps: the completion of a synthesis paper followed by the defense of a dissertation prospectus.